davodey/jQuery-Social-Share-and-Total-Plugin/README.md

 </div>
 ```

-Next, if you want to include share buttons with counts, create an anchor tag and assign the same class name as below, you will also need the 'count' class if you want to include share counts.
-Nest a span or tag of your choosing in the with the class 'total-count'.
-You will want to include this inside the wrapped div you made above.
+Next, if you want to display share buttons with counts, create an anchor tag and assign the following class, in this example well use twitter $('.twitterBtn'), you will also need the $('.twitter-count') class if you want to include share counts.
+See the examples below for Facebook, Linkedin and Google Plus.
 ```
 <a Class="twitterBtn" data-dir="left" href="" >
 	<span>Twitter</span>